 On 1 September 2017, the Group invested a further £1.8 million of its committed funds into PSCI, bringing the Group's aggregate investment in the associate to £5.7 million.

+The interim report will be posted in due course to shareholders on the register.
 Further copies of this report are available on the Company's website at www.shorecap.gg.